mikeconley/ohnoreflow/README.md

 # TODO
 * I want to be able to map a certain stack to pre-existing bug numbers to avoid too many dupe bugs being filed.
+* Add ability to coalesce similar stacks
+* Hide rows if the number of reflowed frames was actually 0 (depends on Reflow API modification)